Buying a home can be complicated.

 Ready to start your homeownership journey?
 Apply today.

-We provide a HUD-approved pre-purchase course designed to prepare you for home ownership.
-The Homebuyer Education Program is a series of four (4) in-person classes, typically held on the second and third Mondays and Wednesdays of each month, from 6:00pm – 8:30pm.
+NeighborWorks Lincoln provides a HUD-approved pre-purchase course designed to prepare you for home ownership.
+The Homebuyer Education program is a series of four (4) in-person classes, typically held on the second and third Mondays and Wednesdays of each month, from 6 p.m. to 8:30 p.m.

 During the Homebuyer Education course, you will learn how to:

-- understand financial paperwork, closing costs, and the home buying process
+- understand financial paperwork, closing costs, and the home buying process; and

-Homebuyer education is available for all residents, regardless of income.
+Homebuyer education is available for all Lincoln residents, regardless of income.

 Due to program popularity, clients must sometimes wait 1 to 3 months before being accepted into a course.
 NeighborWorks maintains a waiting list, though, and clients are contacted when a spot is available.
-Childcare is not currently available and all adults in the household must attend all four sessions.
+All adults in the household must attend all four (4) class sessions.
+Childcare may be available.
 If you have special needs or would be more comfortable in a course provided in a language other than English, please let us know and we will see what we can do.